berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ## Day 34: Wednesday, April 10, 2024

 ### Class is cancelled to facilitate celebrating the end of Ramadan.
-Eid Mubarak!.
+Eid Mubarak!
 Readings are NOT cancelled!

 ### Day 34: Outside of class